 San Pellegrino sparkling

-Cola drinks have a pH of around 2.75, which is roughly 100 times more erosive than carbonated water with a pH of 4.75 (the pH scale is not linear, it is logarithmic so a difference of 1 unit means a difference of 10 times in terms of acidity).
+Sodas and Cola drinks have a pH of around 2.75, which is roughly 100 times more erosive than carbonated water with a pH of 4.75 (the pH scale is not linear, it is logarithmic so a difference of 1 unit means a difference of 10 times in terms of acidity).

 Parry (2001) (10) investigated how still and sparkling mineral waters eroded extracted human teeth.
 The study found that "Dissolution levels with all of the mineral waters were very low and for several still waters were undetectable.
 Sparkling mineral waters showed slightly greater dissolution than still waters, but levels remained low."

-Some bottled seltzers are flavored with citric acid (an acid which is found in oranges, limes, and lemons) which makes them more acidic and can lower their pH below the threshold and cause damage to the tooth enamel.
+Some bottled seltzers are flavored with citric acid (an acid which is found in oranges, limes, and lemons) that makes them more acidic and can lower their pH below the threshold and cause damage to the tooth enamel.